Melting glaciers, warmer oceans, and endangered species are this generation's '10-year challenge'

 Now, a new internet obsession called "How Hard Did Age Hit You Challenge" or the #10YearChallenge has been taking social media by storm.
 But, unlike the #BirdBoxChallenge, participating in this online fad only involves posting a decade-old picture of you alongside your current photograph.

-As you scroll through your newsfeed, you'll not only see pictures of your friends and favourite celebrities, but you'll also stumble upon devastating images of endangered species and destroyed habitats-reminding us of one thing: the world is aging, too.
+As you scroll through your newsfeed, you'll not only see pictures of your friends and favourite celebrities, but you'll also stumble upon devastating images of endangered species and destroyed habitats - reminding us of one thing: the world is aging, too.

 Every day, we see dreadful impacts of this climate crisis-frequent wildfires, longer periods of drought, melting of sea ice, and endangered species.
 In fact, The Guardian reported that enormous glaciers in Greenland are melting four times faster than what scientists thought.
 It also suggests that the decline of Antartic and Greenland's ice sheets can contribute to the rise of global sea level.